nizzyabi/SoftwareArchitectureDesignNotes/Notes.md

 # Notes #

-Break down of course application.

-Writing out what you must track provides you with a clear and good outline of what is needed, saving you time and unnecessary time spend thinking of things needed.

 The goal is to be clear and for anyone to be able to look at this and know what is going on.
 # For an online school areas we will likely need track: